The Weyl-Wigner-Moyal Formalism for Spin: Abstract

 \section{Abstract}

 The Weyl-Wigner-Moyal formalism is developed for spin by means of a correspondence between spherical harmonics and spherical harmonic tensor operators.
-The analogue of the Moyal expansion is developed for the Weyl symbol of the product of two operators in terms of the symbols for the individual operators, and it is shown that in the classical limit, the Weyl symbol for a commutator equals $i$ times the Poisson bracket of the corresponding Weyl symbols.
-It is also found that, to the same order, there is no correction in the symbol for the anticommutator.
+The exact asymptotic relation between the P, Q, and Weyl symbols is found, and the analogue of the Moyal expansion is developed for the Weyl symbol of the product of two operators in terms of the symbols for the individual operators.
+It is shown that in the classical limit, the Weyl symbol for a commutator equals $i$ times the Poisson bracket of the corresponding Weyl symbols.

-For a particle with linear momentum $p$ and coordinate $q$, the Weyl-Wigner-Moyal formalism~\cite{weyl,wig,moy} leads to a fascinating correspondence between classical and quantum mechanics, as it provides a mapping between quantum mechanical operators and classical dynamical variables defined as functions on phase space.
+For a particle with linear momentum $p$ and coordinate $q$, the Weyl-Wigner-Moyal formalism~\cite{weyl,wig,moy} provides one of the most powerful ways of understanding the relation between classical and quantum mechanics, as it leads to an explicit mapping between quantum mechanical operators and classical dynamical variables defined as functions on phase space.
 When the operator is the density matrix, the phase space function is known as the Wigner function.
 Because this function fails to be nonnegative in all circumstances, it cannot be taken to be a true probability distribution.
 So while it does nothing to solve the knotty problem of interpreting quantum mechanics, this formalism is the closest one can get to turning quantum mechanics into a purely classical statistical theory, and it also finds practical application, especially in quantum optics.